isabella232/Bitcamp-Serverless/week4/homework/issues/1- NewApp.md

   - prevents variables from polluting global scope
 - are IIFEs- so they must be declared with function expressions and two sets of parentheses

+For more reading, check out [this](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) excerpt on the revealing module pattern.

 In this project, we're going to have two separate modules that handle distinct concerns– one called `APIController`for handling API calls and the other called `UIController `for handling our HTML input fields.
 A third module, called `APPController`,  will handle the actually retrieving and displaying the data.
 Each module will have public methods that the `APPController`  will call.